top of page

 It's not that long ago that buying, selling, carrying, fishing, storing, building and measuring were reliant on a basket be it homemade or bought from a professional basket maker, life depended on them.

-Using soft plant fibres to make baskets requires different skills and techniques; looping, coiling, twining and plaiting.
-Leaves, grasses and rush growing all around us provide an unlimited natural resource each one with its own unique qualities and beauty.
+Leaves, stems, grasses and rushes growing all around us provide an unlimited natural resource each one with its unique qualities and beauty.
+Techniques include looping, coiling, twining and plaiting.

 bottom of page